KernowPabloUK/little-foodie/README.md

 - [Google Fonts](https://fonts.google.com/) for typography.
 - [Favicon.io](https://favicon.io/) for converting logo image to favicons.
 - [Pixelcut.ai](https://www.pixelcut.ai/) for removing the background from the logo and images.
+- [dbdiagram.io](https://dbdiagram.io/) for the visual representation of the ERD.
 - [Autoprefixer CSS Online](https://autoprefixer.github.io/) for generating stylesheet multi-browser compatibility rules.
 - [JSHint](https://jshint.com/) for verifying my Javascript files.
 - [WAVE](https://wave.webaim.org/) for the web accessibility evaluation tool.